225 Peachtree St, N.E.

 JAMES M. DEICHERT has earned Martindale-Hubbell‘s highest professional rating of AV.
 He is a former federal prosecutor and Supervisory Assistant United States Attorney.
 From 1982-1997, he was the Chief of the Organized Crime Strike Force for the U.S. Attorney’s Office in Atlanta, Georgia.
 Mr. Deichert focuses his practice on White Collar Criminal Defense, Complex Civil Litigation: Civil Racketeering (“RICO”), Fraud and other Business Crimes, Internal Investigations, and the False Claims Act.
 His practice provides a full scope of counseling and representation before Federal and State authorities.
 His more significant representations have involved the defense of individuals involving fraud (healthcare, mortgage, banking & insurance), embezzlement, political corruption, bid rigging, criminal tax violations, theft of trade secrets & intellectual property, and computer crimes.

 During his 25-year career with Department of Justice, Mr. Deichert prosecuted many significant organized crime and labor racketeering cases throughout the United States.
 He specialized in prosecuting criminal enterprises using the racketeering statute (RICO) to dismantle criminal organizations, trace laundered criminal proceeds, and forfeit assets.
-Mr. Deichert successfully prosecuted dozens of jury trials.
-He also tried over 30 multiple-defendant cases charging RICO, money laundering, fraud, labor racketeering (graft, embezzlement, extortion & E.R.I.S.A.), tax crimes, arson, and conspiracy.
+Mr. Deichert successfully prosecuted dozens of jury trials, including multiple-defendant cases charging RICO, money laundering, fraud, labor racketeering (graft, embezzlement, extortion & E.R.I.S.A.), tax crimes, arson, and conspiracy.
 He has extensive experience using sophisticated investigative techniques, including court-ordered electronic surveillance, “sting” operations, financial search warrants, and long-term grand jury probes.